nwootton/MMM-UKNationalRail/README.md

 ```
 There are 3 MANDATORY fields - `stationCode`, `app_id` and `app_key`.
 All the others are used to limit the amount of info you get back, especially useful for busy stations like Clapham Junction.

-Add a config for each ststaion you require info on
+Add a config for each station you require info on

 **PLEASE NOTE** The TransportAPI provides a sample key in their documentation that I previously referenced here.
 This is being removed very soon, so you *MUST* register to get this module to work!